openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 Leave GUID as identifier as it is
 Click on Submit button

-3. Consfirmation shall be shown that Authorization was successful.
+3. Confirmation shall be shown that Authorization was successful.

-In case of non successful Athorization check your log for errors.
+In case of non successful Authorization check your log for errors.

-Some Screenshots to follow Authorizatiom
+Some Screenshots to follow Authorization:

 ### After Bridge Setup